seetharaman52/smart-energy-switch/README.md

 # Power Control Script

 ## Note:
-#### A Bash script to toggle energy-saving mode on your system (Especially for Lenovo Linux Laptops)
+#### A Bash script to toggle energy-saving mode on your system (Especially for Lenovo Ideapad Operating on Linux OS)
 `When turned on, Laptop will charge upto 60% only`

 1. Move the `powerctl.sh` script to the chosen directory.
 You can use the `mv` command: